Aneeq24/llm_hugg/README.markdown

 - `README.md`: Project documentation.

 ## Notes
-- Mistral-7B requires a Hugging Face token.
-For testing, use `distilgpt2` by updating `MODEL_NAME` in `llm_utils.py`.
+- Mistral-7B requires a Hugging Face token and uses 4-bit quantization for MPS compatibility.
+- For low-memory devices, use `distilgpt2` by updating `MODEL_NAME` in `llm_utils.py`.
 - Diagram generation requires a Stable Diffusion API key.
-- For faster inference, use a GPU with at least 12GB VRAM.
+- For faster inference, use a Mac with 16GB+ unified memory.

 ## Future Improvements
 - Fine-tune the LLM on a curated educational dataset.